 The Company has always endeavored to market its firearms for constructive and recreational purposes, to emphasize the traditional and responsible aspects of shooting, to render meaningful public services, and to encourage shooters in constructive, responsible, and safe participation in the shooting sports.
-Its motto, "Arms Makers For Responsible Citizens®," exemplifies this Company philosophy.
+Its motto, "Arms Makers For Responsible Citizens[®]," exemplifies this Company philosophy.

-Today, Ruger® is particularly mindful of those elements which have contributed to the creation of its success, and extends heartfelt thanks to its many loyal employees and customers.
+Today, Ruger[®] is particularly mindful of those elements which have contributed to the creation of its success, and extends heartfelt thanks to its many loyal employees and customers.

-The firearms catalog, and instruction manuals for all Ruger® firearms, can be downloaded from our website at:
+Instruction manuals for all Ruger[®] firearms, can be downloaded from our website at: